Home > Youth Leadership Programs > World Bound: Japan

 THIS IS JAPAN AND THIS IS YOUR KODAK MOMENT

 Imagine standing 1,475ft above Tokyo, the largest city on Earth, gazing out from the world's third-tallest structure.
 Now picture yourself in a 1,300-year-old temple carved into a mountain, reflecting deeply to the rhythmic crackle of flames during an ancient Buddhist fire ritual.
-From the breathtaking natural scenery of rice terraces, to the cutting-edge modernity of the Shinkansen bullet train (Nothing like the Brad Pitt movie), experience everything Japan has to offer.
+From breathtaking rice terrace vistas to the cutting-edge modernity of the Shinkansen bullet train, this Japanese travel adventure is like no other.

 World Bound Adventures: Japan is a journey through Japan's rich past, vibrant present, and bright future to uncover a truly authentic Japanese experience.
 Unearth the gems of wisdom from each of these eras of Japan and acquire a priceless global perspective and the confidence to make thoughtful, informed decisions in your own life.